Jesus Faces the Temptations of Satan in the Wilderness

 2 in which you once walked according to the course of this world, according to the prince of the power of the air, the spirit who now works in the sons of disobedience,

 And Jesus could have that same power from Satan if He turns and agrees to Satan’s terms and worships him.instead of the Father in Heaven.
 This is a more powerful temptation than it initially appears.
 Thinking Jesus would not have any interest in this offer and therefore why would He even consider it.
-In reality this is the very thing Jesus came to gain at some point, exactly what Satan was offering.
+In reality, this is the very thing Jesus came to gain at some point, exactly what Satan was offering.
 Jesus came to redeem, purchase and gain control over the world.
 However, the Father’s plan concerning how He would obtain these things involved Jesus experiencing excruciating pain through torture and then death before He would inherit His Kingdom.
-And Satan was offering these world kingdoms without needing to experience any suffering.
+And Satan was offering these world kingdoms without Him needing to experience any suffering.
 Jesus understood the pain that awaited Him that was beyond anything ever experienced and the flesh of Jesus probably wanted to cry out for the opportunity to be saved from what He ultimately would face in the end.
 But Jesus responds citing words from Deuteronomy spoken to the nation of Israel.
 Scripture that reflected another poor period in the history of that nation.
-In Deuteronomy Gods warns the nation to seek Him alone and not to mix with the people they come across in the land.
-He tells them these ungodly people will pollute them and draw them away into idol worship, that is to worship Baal – Satan himself.
+In Deuteronomy, God warned the nation to seek Him alone and not to mix with the people they come across in the land.
+He tells them these ungodly people will pollute them and draw them away, into idol worship, that is to worship Baal – Satan himself.
 As we know Israel doesn’t heed God’s warnings and fall.
 Likewise, we are susceptible to be enticed and drawn away in many kinds of idol worship in the ungodly culture we live in today.
 Satan is constantly at work appealing to us with the ungodly things of this world to lead us to worship false idols, things we put our trust in instead of the only thing that matters, our Lord.
 Yes, as Christians we have the Spirit to prevent us turning away to the point of unbelief.
 However, we can still suffer many of the same penalties of living a life devoted to pursuing things that are not of God.

 Satan is not giving up and decidedly makes one final attempt to try and corrupt Jesus.
 Satan takes Jesus to the top of the temple overlooking the temple mount and is most likely is 60-80 feet above the ground.
 Satan now uses the scriptures as a way of getting to Jesus.
 Satan quotes Psalm 91 which is a messianic Psalm about the coming of Christ.
 In it, it declares the Father will always care for His Son to ensure He will complete the mission He is assigned.
-Satan is misusing the scripture to bring a legitimate cause in the moment.
+Satan is misusing the scripture to bring a legitimate cause at the moment.
 He doesn’t necessarily need scripture, but Satan’s goal is always the same.
 To twist the truth into a lie for he is the father of lies after all.
 And in this situation he is confronting someone who respects the authority of the scriptures, it is by that means he will use scripture to present his case.

-While Satan appears to be correctly using scripture, but he is actually misusing it.
+While Satan appears to correctly be using scripture, he is actually misusing it.
 The psalm declares that the Father will ensure that the Son will not fail in anything that He has come to do.
 It further says the Father will protect His Son in this way because of His love and obedience.

 Psalm 91:14 (NKJV)